Vikasnash/KnowledgeCube/README.md

 ## Checking the Assumption of Linearity

 The assumption of linearity can be checked by analyzing the **residuals** (i.e., actual \( y - \text{predicted } y \)).
 A random pattern in residual plots supports the linearity assumption.

-If you’d like more details about checking residuals or conducting linear regression analysis, let me know!
 ---

 ### 2. **Independence**